It occurred to me to wonder why there are still dinosaurs in Pellucidar,

 either undiscovered species, or perhaps indigenous Pellucidar creatures.

-degree of evolutionary pressure is going on down in Pellucidar, to produce
+me that some degree of evolutionary pressure is going on down in Pellucidar,

-occasional new species, and to produce fairly radical changes in old species.
+to produce occasional new species, and to produce fairly radical changes

 One cannot grow into ecological niches, they are already occupied.